CSSSR/lorem-scriptum/agreements/privacy-policy.md

 If you have any questions, you may contact us (see «Contacting Us»).

-A reference to «Lorem Scriptum», «we» or «our» means Lorem Scriptum OÜ, a legal entity incorporated and validly existing in the Republic of Estonia with registered number 14742900, having its address at Harju maakond, Tallinn, Lasnamäe linnaosa, Majaka tn 26, 11412 and/or its affiliated companies.
+A reference to «Lorem Scriptum», «we» or «our» means Lorem Scriptum OÜ, a legal entity incorporated and validly existing in the Republic of Estonia with registered number 14742900, having its address at Harju maakond, Tallinn, Kesklinna linnaosa, Vesivärava tn 50-201, 10152 and/or its affiliated companies.

 A reference to the «Lorem Scriptum Properties» means (i) www.loremscriptum.com including all its subdomains and other websites operated by us (the «Website»), including (ii) all our software applications (the «Apps»), and (iii) all our social media pages (our «Social Media Pages»).
 Lorem Scriptum also collects information from individuals when they visit, use, or interact with the Lorem Scriptum Properties as defined above.